Segodnya/kameleoon-interview-task/README.md

 - Implemented URL redirection to /results/[testId] and /finalize/[testId] when the user clicks on the Results or Finalize buttons on the dashboard page, respectively.
 - Ensured smooth redirection without reloading the browser window.

+## TODO

+- Fix the text case in the Type, Status columns;
+- Write unit tests for the sortTestData function.

 ## Available Scripts

 In the project directory, you can run: